CountNick/Project-Tech/README.md

 # Project-Tech
-My repository for the Tech project
+My repository for the Tech project at CMDA